Guide to Planning your Family Campervan Holiday in New Zealand

 This cheap and cheerful company has a van style 4 berth vehicle with two double beds (one in the roof area) with essentially a double bunk situation going on.
 It has anchor points for 2 car seats, and individual seating, which is great for siblings who fight.
 It has a portable toilet and certified self contained.
 This is a super compact way to travel, but really fits quite a lot in a small space.

-This 4 berth campervan is a traditional style motorhome with 2 double beds and seating behind the driver for 2 people (2 carseats will fit here) A big selling point with Heron Campers is they have all those extras included such as unlimited mileage, one way fees etc.
+This 4 berth campervan is a traditional style motorhome with 2 double beds (in bunk bed formation) and seating behind the driver for 2 people at atable.
+A big selling point with Heron Campers is they have all those extras included such as unlimited mileage, one way fees etc.

 I love that this camper has solar panels which helps keep you off the grid for longer and a great outdoor Weber bbq included.
 All these little extras will definitely sell you on a Heron Camper